-Grant applications are solicited for new research or continuation of past efforts in magnetohydrodynamics (MHD) theory in support of work on magnetically confined fusion plasmas.
-Current areas of interest include advanced tokamak (AT), innovative confinement concepts (ICC), burning plasma physics and steady state, high-beta plasma issues.
+Grant applications are solicited for new research or continuation of past efforts in magnetohydrodynamic (MHD) theory in support of work on magnetically confined fusion plasmas.
+Current areas of interest include advanced tokamaks (AT), innovative confinement concepts (ICC), burning plasma physics and steady state and high-beta plasma issues.
 Both analytical and computational approaches will be considered.
-Additional work is needed on nonlinear MHD codes to include new physics, such as extended MHD (including flows and various non-ideal MHD effects), resistive wall modes, and particularly neoclassical tearing modes.
-Finally, basic work in support of the Scientific Discovery through Advanced Computing initiative that involves the development of large-scale MHD codes will also be considered.
+Additional work is needed on nonlinear MHD codes to include new physics, such as extended MHD (including flows, various non-ideal MHD phenomena, kinetic and energetic particle effects), resistive wall modes, and neoclassical tearing modes.
+Finally, basic work in support of the Scientific Discovery through Advanced Computing (SciDAC) Center for Extended Magnetohydrodynamic Modeling (CEMM) effort will also be considered.